riceissa/issarice.com/wiki/belief.md

 This page is about the belief notices that are displayed at the top of pages of this site.
-The **belief** or **epistemic status** of a page efficiently communicates to the reader my confidence in the veracity of the claims made on the page.
+The **belief** or **epistemic status** of a page efficiently communicates to the reader my overall confidence in the veracity of the claims made on the page.

+The "standard" scale of belief that I use is as follows:

+- certain
+- highly likely
+- likely
+- possible
+- unlikely
+- highly unlikely
+- remote
+- impossible

+(I think these are self-explanatory; see the [history](#history) section for the details.)

+In addition to the above possibilities, I also use the following:

+- fiction: for fictional work, which may include work that ironically resembles non-fictional work
+- unknown: for things I haven't thought about deeply?
+- emotional: ?
+- \[not displayed\]: for pages where the notion of "belief" does not make sense (e.g. the front page of this site)

 Together with the [status]() notice on a page, the belief notice serves

+# History

 As [Muflax says](http://webcitation.org/6DuYcqyQ3):